 2. Show grace to yourself and others

 Just as Jesus gave grace to His disciples while they learned and grew in their faith, He gives us that same grace.
 He knows we need time to mature and develop.
 He knows weāll slip up sometimes.
 In the same way that Jesus gives us grace, we should extend that grace to ourselves and others.
-When we slip up, instead of beating ourselves up, just get back on the path and start walking forward again.
+When we slip up, instead of beating ourselves, just get back on the path and start walking forward again.
 When people you know slip up, offer them the grace of forgiveness as they navigate their own journey.

 3. Never stop searching